XLSForm/xlsform.github.io/_sections/home-english.md

 For more information on encrypted forms and how to generate the RSA keys have a look at the [ODK documentation](https://docs.opendatakit.org/encrypted-forms/) and at [this example form](https://docs.google.com/spreadsheets/d/1O2VW5dNxXeyr-V_GB3spS6QPX4rtqtt7ijqP_uZLU3I/edit?usp=sharing).

-### Specify alternative server
+### Specify an alternative server

 It is possible to specify an alternative server to send your submissions to in the **submission_url** column on the **settings** worksheet.
 Make sure to use the full URL that submissions should be sent to _including the path_.

-If this column is left out or kept empty, submissions will go the default destination for the provider you are using for your surveys.
+If this column is left out or kept empty, submissions will go to the default destination for the provider you are using for your surveys.

 ### Specify form submission name